Healthy Cows are Happy Dairy Cows

-Dairy farming focuses on raising cows for the production of milk and other dairy products.
-The care of dairy cows is an important part of successful dairy farming.
-Dairy farmers take excellent care of their cows, providing their animals clean and comfortable housing, fresh water, food and medical attention when necessary.
-Dairy farmers know that healthy, happy cows produce more high-quality milk so the animals’ well-being is a farmer’s top priority.
+Dairy farmers take excellent care of their cows.
+They provide dairy cattle with clean and comfortable housing, fresh water, food, and medical attention when necessary.
+Dairy farmers know that healthy, happy cows produce milk of a higher quality, so the animals’ well-being is a farmer’s top priority.

-You may not have known that dairy cows can eat up to 100 pounds of food per day.
-Some dairy farmers allow their cows to graze on grass or provide them alfalfa hay, but many farmers also choose to supplement their cows’ diets with mixed ration feeds including corn, soybeans, sorghum and other grains to provide additional nutrients and fiber.
-Many farmers employ a nutritionist who will formulate feed rations and a specific diet for cows based on their age, weight, if they’re milking or dry, or if they have any other health considerations.
+You may not have known that dairy cattle can eat up to 100 pounds of food per day.
+Some dairy farmers allow their cows to graze on grass or provide them with alfalfa hay.
+Many farmers also choose to supplement their cows’ diets with mixed ration feeds including corn, soybeans, sorghum, and other grains to provide additional nutrients and fiber.
+Many farmers employ a nutritionist who formulates feed rations and a specific diet for milk cows.
+The diet is based on their age, weight, if they’re milking or dry, or if they have any other health considerations.

-Cows require a lot of time to rest and digest their food, so dairy farmers provide cows with a variety of bedding options (Cow fact: they spend up to 12 hours lying down daily).
+Cows require a lot of time to rest and digest their food.
+Therefore, dairy farmers provide cows with a variety of bedding options.
+Cow fact: they spend up to 12 hours lying down daily.
 Some of the products used include sawdust shavings, sand, shredded recycled tire rubber, dried manure that’s been pressed and sanitized, and some barns even have waterbed-style mattresses.

-Keeping dairy cows cool, especially in the summertime, is important in keeping milk production up.
+Keeping cows cool, especially in the summertime, is important in keeping milk production up.
 Many farmers equip their cow barns with fans and sprinklers or mister systems.
 Tunnel barns are long buildings that have fans at each end to pull air through the barn and out the other end to keep temperatures cool.
-A freestall barn provides cool shade during the summer and protection from the rain and elements.
-Cows are able to walk around the barn for exercise, get something to eat or drink and then lie down in a bed whenever they want.
+A free-stall barn provides cool shade during the summer and protection from the rain and elements.
+Cows can walk around the barn for exercise, get something to eat or drink, and then lie down in a bed whenever they want.

-Barns can also be outfitted with large automated brushes so that dairy cows can walk up and activate the rotating bristles to scratch their heads or bodies whenever they want.
+Barns can also be outfitted with large, automated brushes.
+This allows the cows to walk up and activate the rotating bristles to scratch their heads or bodies whenever they want.

-Cattle care in dairy farming also requires medical assistance.
+Cattle care in the dairy industry also requires medical assistance.
 Dairy farmers work closely with their veterinarians who perform regular herd checks to make sure the cows are healthy.
-Depending on the herd size, a vet may visit monthly, weekly or even daily.
+Depending on the herd size, a vet may visit monthly, weekly, or even daily.